Cimabue (b. Cenni di pepo)

 Artistic advances by Cimabue are evident in the arrangement of angels, all blended into a single scenic space together with the Madonna, and clothed in finely decorated tunics under flowing pink robes.
 Their tight arrangement both in front of and behind the throne, in mirror image on each side, gives a sense of perspective to the painting as they 'present' the Madonna to the worshipper.
 The suggestion of receding steps below the Virgin's feet also suggest depth, but still, as in Byzantine icons, the throne lacks a convergence point to give it true perspective.

-Yet further suggestion of Cimabue's developingarchitecture and decoration of the throne
+Yet further suggestion of Cimabue's developing

 detail 1: architecture and decoration

-sense of perspective can be seen in the three arches at the throne's base that contain figures of the Prophets Jeremiah, Abraham, King David and Isaiah, sybolizing the foundations of Chrtist's kingdom.
+of the throne sense of perspective can be seen in the three arches at the throne's base that contain figures of the Prophets Jeremiah, Abraham, King David and Isaiah, sybolizing the foundations of Chrtist's kingdom.
 The two middle prophets appear to be in a discussion while the outer two are leaning slightly forward and out of the arches as they look up at the Virgin and Child.

 By depicting the Prophets leaning outward, as well as by the superimposed angels and concave structure at the base of the throne, Cimabue works to create a more realistic spacial depth in this painting.